ComputoDistribuido/ComputoDistribuido/Unidad_1/README.md

 >Example Projects

 On this lecture two types of distributed systems are presented, both do the same thing a simple chat application, the main difference its the architecture of the systems, one it's made with a  gcp service to host applications, the second one its a custom made system, on wich we can observed how a real  distributed system works, and all the complications that were presented, showing how distributed systems are more complicated by default, it really takes a lot of work to make a state of art distributed system today.

+---
+## Lesson 9
+> ### Paxos Simplified

+Paxos is a consensus protocol proposed by Leslie Lamport, It's a little bit hard to understand for most computer scientists.
+The principal objective is trying to agree on a value.
+For example we have a bunch of computers connected in diferents places and these computers need to communicate over a network connection.
+But all the computers need to show the same value but for obviously reason this can't happen it, because all the computers are diferent.
+Well the paxos protocol make an consensus for all the computers to define the value for all the computers at the same time.